duereg/manager-readme/README.md

 I have a dog and used to volunteer at a dog shelter.

 I drink too much coffee.
-I'm grumpy and slow if I haven't had coffee.
+I love coffee.

 I like to cook but I'm a complete amateur.
 I make an OK breakfast.
 I lived in Australia for a bit and acquired a taste for Vegemite.